 According to halachah, a woman may not remarry unless there is clear evidence that her husband had died or halachically divorced her with a get document.
 In times past, most agunot (pl. form of agunah) were victims of vanishing husbands.
 Traveling businessmen were often killed by bandits, who would dispose of the body leaving behind no trace of evidence.
 Or, a traveler would die in a remote location, and due to the lack of communication technology, or proper identification on the husband's person, the wife would remain uninformed.
 Frequent pogroms and wars habitually left agunot in their wake.
 Before recent times it was also fairly easy for an individual who had fallen upon hard times – or was unhappy with his current job, lifestyle, marriage, reputation, etc. – to simply vanish in the night and resurface in another city or country and start anew, unencumbered by previous obligations—including marital ones.

 The "agunah problem" was always one of the greatest challenges facing halachic authorities.
 The sages of the Talmud, recognizing the tremendous personal tragedy of the agunah, instituted various halachic leniencies intended to decrease the incidence of women in this woeful state.
 In biblical times, soldiers who were dispatched to the battlefield were required to first deliver a divorce to their wives, allowing the wives to remarry in the event that the husbands did not return.
 Halachic literature of the last millennium is dominated by "agunah responsa," penned by halachic authorities in response to inquiries from agunot who presented (sometimes flimsy) evidence of their husband's demise, and now wished rabbinical authorization to remarry.
-A precursory glance at these responsa reveals how these rabbis went to great lengths to find halachic precedent to declare these women widows.
+These responsa reveal how these rabbis went to great lengths to find halachic precedent to declare these women widows.

 The Modern-Day Agunah